Construction managers ensure that a building project is completed to specification, safely and within an agreed timeframe and budget

 Employers

 A significant proportion of opportunities for construction managers are found in the private sector, within large, global employers and local SMEs.
-Typical employers are construction companies and contractors, specialist sub-contractors, property development and house-building companies.
+Typical employers are construction companies and contractors, specialist sub-contractors, property development and house builders.

-Some construction managers work for consultancies and may be brought in to oversee specific areas in which they have expertise.
+Some construction managers work for consultancies and may be brought in to oversee specific areas of expertise such as health and safety, sustainability or project delivery.

-A smaller number of opportunities exist within the public sector, for example with infrastructure companies such as water, electricity, gas and transport providers.
+A smaller number of opportunities exist within the public sector, for example with local authorities, housing associations, and infrastructure providers in sectors such as water, energy, transport and defence.

 Look for job vacancies at: